robertmryan/Interactive-Custom-Transitions-in-Swift/README.md

 This is for illustrative purposes only.

-Developed in Xcode 6.1 for iOS 8.0+, also tested on Xcode 6.0 Beta.
+Developed in Swift on Xcode 6.1 for iOS 8.1.
+Theoretically it should work fine in iOS 7.0+.
+Also, the basic ideas are equally applicable for both Swift and Objective-C.

 ## License